This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why Won't My Dog Eat Their Food?

-Is it tastebud boredom or is there something more behind your dog not eating?
+Is your canine companion bored with their food — or is there something bigger behind your dog not eating?

-Dogs are known for their ability to eat anything and everything, vacuuming up any scraps they find under the kitchen table.
-But some aren’t as interested in food, barely moving a muscle at the sound of kibble hitting their bowl.
-So how can you figure out why your dog won’t eat?
+Dogs are known to eat anything and everything — from table scraps to (unfortunately) the occasional toilet paper roll or favorite shoe.
+But some aren’t as interested in their dog food, barely moving a muscle at the sound of kibble hitting their bowl.

-Many factors can influence a dog’s decreased appetite.
-A dog refusing to eat may be a sign of underlying health concerns, so it’s important to know what’s normal for your pup and pay attention to any changes in their daily dining.
-Even if your dog seems happy and well in himself, it is important never to ignore a reduced appetite.
-(PetKeen)
+A dog not eating may be a sign of underlying health concerns, so it’s important to know what’s normal for your pup, and pay attention to any changes in their eating habits.
+Even if your dog seems happy and healthy, it is important never to ignore a reduced appetite.

-Here’s what to look for if your dog isn’t chowing down like usual.
+Here are a few questions to ask yourself if your dog isn’t chowing down like usual.

 Does Your Dog Have a Health Issue?

 If your dog is one to never miss a meal but suddenly refuses to eat, this is your sign to pay attention.
-Some health issues that may affect your dog’s eating habits are:
+Some health issues that may affect your pup’s eating habits are:

 • Problems in the mouth (dental disease) may cause discomfort and prevent eating even if they act hungry.